TacBuild/tac-sdk/docs/models/enums.md

 }
 ```

-Identifies the type of a contract address belongs to.
+Identifies the type of contract address.

 - **`ITEM`**:
   Represents an NFT item contract.